-Starting with the Capability Year beginning May 1, 2025, an Installed Capacity Supplier that elects to demonstrate any amount of firm fuel capability based on its expected ability to meet specified fuel requirements must notify the ISO of its election by August 1 of the calendar year preceding the subject Capability Year and provide supporting documentation composed of firm fuel contracts or liquid fuel inventory documentation and a description of how its fuel procurement and operational characteristics allow the unit to meet the applicable requirements at the relevant MW level in accordance with ISO Procedures.
+Starting with the Capability Year beginning May 1, 20252026, an Installed Capacity Supplier that elects to demonstrate any amount of firm fuel capability based on its expected ability to meet specified fuel requirements must notify the ISO of its election by August 1 of the calendar year preceding the subject Capability Year and provide supporting documentation composed of firm fuel contracts or liquid fuel inventory documentation and a description of how its fuel procurement and operational characteristics allow the unit to meet the applicable requirements at the relevant MW level in accordance with ISO Procedures.
 An ICAP Supplier must submit such data and description, in accordance with the above requirements, after August 1 and by December 1 in the subject Capability Year in accordance with ISO Procedures.

 Installed Capacity Suppliers may submit the relevant data for a subject Capability Year (either prior to or after making an election pursuant to this Section) starting January 1 of the calendar year preceding the subject Capability Year (e.g., January 1, 2025, for the 2026-2027 Capability Year).
 If the required information is submitted to the NYISO between January 1 of the calendar year preceding the subject Capability Year and August 1 of the subject Capability Year, the NYISO will undertake reasonable efforts to review the submitted data and notify the Installed Capacity Supplier in a timely manner if the documentation provided is not sufficient to support the elected level of firm capability, in accordance with ISO Procedures.
-Only information submitted after August 1 of the subject Capability Year will meet the December 1 data submission requirement (i.e., data submitted prior to August 1 of the subject Capability Year and previously validated by the NYISO must be confirmed after August 1 of the subject Capability Year in accordance with ISO Procedures).
-The NYISO will notify an ICAP Supplier in a timely manner in accordance with the ISO Procedures if the data submitted to meet the December 1 data submission requirement does not support its firm fuel election.
-An Installed Capacity Supplier that has not elected to demonstrate any amount of firm fuel is not subject to the requirements of this paragraph.
+Only information submitted after August 1 of the subject Capability Year and previously validated by the NYISO must be confirmed after August 1 of the subject Capability Year and previously validated by the NYISO must be confirmed after August 1 of the subject Capability Year in accordance with ISO Procedures).
+The NYISO will notify an ICAP Supplier in a timely manner in the ISO Procedures if the data submitted to meet the December 1 data submission requirement (i.e., the NYISO Procedures if the data submitted to meet the December 1 a timely manner in accordance with ISO Procedures if the data submitted to meet the December 1 a timely manner in accordance with the ISO Procedures if the data submitted to meet the December 1 data submission requirement does not support its firm fuel election.
+An Installed

+Capacity Supplier that has not elected to demonstrate any amount of firm fuel is not subject to the requirements of this paragraph.